Search Tips

 Section 6.
 Crediting Attendance of Programs.

-(a) Consistent with judicial branch education commission policy, the commission will give credit for attendance at a judicial branch training or continuing educational program sponsored or approved for credit by the commission on the basis of one hour for each hour of attendance.
+(a) The commission must give credit for attendance at a judicial branch training or continuing educational program sponsored or approved for credit by the commission on the basis of one hour for each hour of attendance.
 If a program attended is not sponsored by a presumptively approved organization, an applicant for credit must furnish the commission a description of the program and the number of qualifying hours.
-The
+The commission must review the information and promptly notify the applicant of the number of credits to be approved.

 (b) The commission will determine what constitutes "approved course work."
 Courses sponsored by the following organizations and their associated entities must be presumptively approved: